 Interviews for shortlisted candidates will take place within 4-6 weeks of application closing dates, and shortlisted candidates will be informed at least a week before their interviews.
-The interviews can take place face-to-face, by telephone, or by Skype.
+The interviews can take place face-to-face, by telephone, or online.

 Shortlisted candidates will have one 30 minute interview with Oxford staff and will involve technical questions.
 These questions will cover a range of relevant mathematical topics and candidates will need to work through these with the interviewers.
 There will also be questions about why the candidate wishes to join the CDT and an opportunity for candidates to ask questions.
-Shortlisted candidates will be expected to come to Oxford for their interviews unless they are overseas, in which case we will arrange Skype interviews.
-There will be opportunities on interview days to meet with current Oxford Mathematics Students.
+Shortlisted candidates will be invited to interviews.
+There may be opportunities on interview days to meet with current Oxford Mathematics Students.

 Do I need to contact potential supervisors before applying?

 No, this is not necessary.
 CDT students choose their research project and supervisor by the end of their first term.
 If you do have a supervisor in mind you would like to work with you are welcome to contact them if you wish.